About Me

 working on are some of the few that have yet to be analyzed.

-when studying RRATs -- because we know some of these sources from only a few pulses in a couple observations.
+Studying RRATs is a challenging task because we know some of these sources from only a few pulses in a couple observations.

 Extracting useful information from all of them has necessitated the use of several different techniques, including